MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 <!-- ====================================================================== -->
 ## Use settings for Allocation sampling to reduce garbage

 By default, the **Allocation sampling** profiling type only reports allocations that are still alive at the end of the recording session.
-Objects that are generated, garbage collected (GC'd), and then disappear aren't tracked by either **Allocation sampling** or **Allocation instrumentation on timeline**.
+Objects that are created, removed, and then garbage collected (GC'd) aren't displayed in the **Memory** tool when profiling using the **Allocation sampling** or **Allocation instrumentation on timeline** types.

 You can configure the **Allocation sampling** profiling type to track objects that are discarded by GC with settings.